Snow Sledding or Tubing Spots near Los Angeles for SoCal Kids To Play Winter

 Mt.
 Baldy, CA 91759

-Prices vary by day ($40-$50); buying in advance online (before 9pm the night before) gives the best deals.
-Must be over 40" to ride.
+Prices vary by day, (around $59 on weekends); buying in advance online (before 9pm the night before) gives the best deals.
+Must be over 40" to ride, though at some times you must be 48 inches, so be sure to check when you book tickets online.

 Multiple tubing lanes?
 Some as long as 150 feet?
 What's not to love?
 Especially since it's the closest skiing/tubing resort to LA.